NTZBL/NTZBL/README.md

 - You can as me to do things for you, more info in DM

-- Everything can be learned
+- Everything that I do is done for Educational Purposes only!

 <br/>